wdporter/acim/src/text/4-the-illusions-of-the-ego/iii-love-without-conflict/index.md

 <div id=2 class=zero-height></div>

 2. This is written in the form of a prayer because it is useful in moments of temptation.
-²It is a declaration of independence.
+It is a declaration of independence.
-³You will find it very helpful if you understand it fully.
+You will find it very helpful if you understand it fully.
-⁴The reason you need my help is because you have denied your own Guide and therefore need guidance.
+The reason you need my help is because you have denied your own Guide and therefore need guidance.
-⁵My role is to separate the true from the false, so truth can break through the barriers the ego has set up and can shine into your mind.
+My role is to separate the true from the false, so truth can break through the barriers the ego has set up and can shine into your mind.
-⁶Against our united strength the ego cannot prevail.
+Against our united strength the ego cannot prevail.

 ::: details Expanded
 This [“The Kingdom is perfectly united and perfectly protected…” etc.] is written in the form of a prayer because it [the prayer] is useful in moments of temptation.
-²It [the prayer] is a declaration of independence.
+It [the prayer] is a declaration of independence.
-³You will find it [the prayer] very helpful if you understand it [the prayer] fully.
+You will find it [the prayer] very helpful if you understand it [the prayer] fully.
-⁴The reason you need my help is because you have denied your own Guide and therefore need guidance.
+The reason you need my help is because you have denied your own Guide and therefore need guidance.
-⁵My role is to separate the true from the false, so truth can break through the barriers the ego has set up and can shine into your mind.
+My role is to separate the true from the false, so truth can break through the barriers the ego has set up and can shine into your mind.
-⁶Against our united strength the ego cannot prevail.
+Against our united strength the ego cannot prevail.
 :::

 ::: details Substituted
 “The Kingdom is perfectly united and perfectly protected…” etc. is written in the form of a prayer because the prayer is useful in moments of temptation.
-²The prayer is a declaration of independence.
+The prayer is a declaration of independence.
-³You will find the prayer very helpful if you understand the prayer fully.
+You will find the prayer very helpful if you understand the prayer fully.
-⁴The reason you need my help is because you have denied your own Guide and therefore need guidance.
+The reason you need my help is because you have denied your own Guide and therefore need guidance.
-⁵My role is to separate the true from the false, so truth can break through the barriers the ego has set up and can shine into your mind.
+My role is to separate the true from the false, so truth can break through the barriers the ego has set up and can shine into your mind.
-⁶Against our united strength the ego cannot prevail.
+Against our united strength the ego cannot prevail.
 :::

 ::: details Simplified